-In Ivan's Wake: a Darwin Initiative Biodiversity Action Plan for the Cayman Islands - Project completed (2005-08)
+In Ivan's Wake: a Darwin Initiative Biodiversity Action Plan for the Cayman Islands - COMPLETED (2008)

 Monitoring the endemic Agave caymanensis growing in Caribbean dry forest on Grand Cayman (Photo: Colin Clubbe)